User Manual

 • Apple App Store

-QRcodeLab - online qr generator - toggle switch to activate a dynamic QRIn such a case a ‘Dyn QR’ entry shows up, and you may choose to generate a dynamic and tracking QR associated with a short URL.
+QRcodeLab - online qr generator - ddynamic QR settingsIn such a case a ‘Dyn QR’ entry shows up, and you may choose to generate a dynamic and tracking QR associated with a short URL.
 Simply turn on the toggle switch and some additional data will appear below:

-• Id: it’s a code that’s unique, made up of a series of numbers and letters that you can’t modify.
-It’s a subset of yor short URL, like this example: ‘https://s.dynqr.co/a9m0z’
+• Id: it’s a code that’s unique, made up of a series of numbers and letters you can’t modify.
+It’s a subset of your short URL, like this example: ‘https://s.dynqr.co/a9m0z’

-• Target: the data you provided has been moved to this field and replaced by a unique short URL.
-Like the tile, it’s editable in the management console.
+• Target: the link you provided has been moved to this field and will be linked to the unique short URL.
+It will be editable later in the management console.

-QRcodeLab - online qr generator - dynamic tracking code list panelEventually, the ‘List’ button allows to reach your collection of dynamic/tracking QR codes in case you wish to work with an existing one.
+QRcodeLab - online qr generator - dynamic tracking code list panelEventually, the ‘List’ button allows to reach your collection of existing dynamic/tracking QR codes in case you wish to reuse an existing one.

 Be sure to click on the ‘Use’ button to validate your choice.